 is a globally-recognized writer, speaker, investor and advisor focused on the impact of emerging technologies, such as blockchain and cryptocurrencies, on business, society and government.
-He is the co-author (with Don Tapscott) of the critically acclaimed non-fiction best-seller, Blockchain Revolution: How the Technology Behind Bitcoin is Changing Money Business and the World, which has been translated into more than 10 languages.
-Alex’s work has been featured in TIME, Fortune, Forbes, the Harvard Business Review, the Toronto Star, the Globe and Mail and dozens of other publications.
+He is the co-author (with Don Tapscott) of the critically acclaimed non-fiction best-seller, Blockchain Revolution: How the Technology Behind Bitcoin and Other Cryptocurrencies is Changing the World, which has been translated into more than 15 languages.
 His TedX San Francisco talk: Blockchain is Eating Wall Street has been viewed over 600,000 times.
-He is an active advisor and investor in a number of high-growth startups and blockchain protocols.

 In 2017, Alex co-founded (with Don Tapscott) the Blockchain Research Institute, a multi-million-dollar think-tank that is investigating blockchain strategies, opportunities and use-cases.
-Alex currently sits on Advisory Board to Elections Canada, the independent, non-partisan agency responsible for conducting federal elections and referendums.
 In November of 2017, Alex and Don Tapscott were recognized with the Digital Thinking Award from Thinkers50, as part of their Distinguished Achievement Awards.

-On June 12th, 2018, Alex Tapscott and Don Tapscott will re-release Blockchain Revolution with over 25,000 words of new material on cryptoassets, smart-contracts, digital identity and more.
+On June 12th, 2018, Alex Tapscott and Don Tapscott released a New Edition of Blockchain Revolution with over 25,000 words of new material on cryptoassets, smart-contracts, digital identity and more.
 Alex is a graduate of Amherst College (cum laude).
 He lives in Toronto, Canada.

 “A carefully researched and beautifully written book.
 Blockchain Revolution argues that the ‘Internet of value’ will transform our lives.
 A must-read book for our disruptive times.”